helia-ghahraman/X_language_interpreter/README.md

 The compiler must receive a text file containing the program written in the X language and execute it by interpreting it.The program in the X language consists of 2 parts, which are separated by a line containing %%.

 1) The first part is for defining program variables.
 This section can contain no definition of any variables.Each variable is defined in one line.
 The definition of each variable includes the identifier of the variable type and
 A variable name that is separated by one or more spaces.
-The variables of the variable type are int and float.
+The variables type are int and float.
 The variable name is also a valid identifier (based on the rules of the Java language).
 The initial value of a variable, as
 The automaton is zero unless, in its definition, its initial value is declared, in which case the assignment operator with The initial value of the variable is used.